skip to Main Content

 The Nigeria Tax Act 2025: A New Era

-• CGT rate increased from 10% to 30% (or the applicable Companies Income Tax rate)
+Under the NTA 2025, the CGT rate for companies increased from 10% to 30%, or the applicable Companies Income Tax rate.

-• Special consideration: Companies in the upstream petroleum sector operating under the Petroleum Profits Tax Act (PPTA) regime could face CGT rates as high as 85%, matching their profit tax rate
+Companies operating under the Petroleum Profits Tax regime may face CGT rates as high as 85%, reflecting their sector-specific tax treatment.

 • ₦800,001 – ₦3,200,000: 5%